BIMSBbioinfo/atlas_tissue_representation/README.md

 ```
 flexynesis_tissue_vae_manuscript/
 ├── README.md                  ← this file
+├── TUTORIAL.md                ← how to use the pre-trained model (get embeddings + predictions)
 ├── LICENSE                    ← MIT (code)
 ├── environment.yml            ← conda environment to reproduce the analyses
 ├── scripts/                   ← all analysis + figure-generation code